 Available as an elective to students with a related health undergraduate degree and employed in the field of addiction.

-In this unit students will develop the evidence-based assessment and planning skills they require in their work with alcohol and other drug dependant clients in a public health framework.
+In this unit students will develop the evidence-based assessment and planning skills they require in their work with alcohol and other drug dependent clients in a public health framework.
 This includes clinical assessment of alcohol and drug issues and identification of co-occurring disorders.
 Students will demonstrate understanding of current legislative requirements.
 A range of case studies will be used to explore risk assessment and risk management perspectives.

 |Unit name||Assessment and Management of Addictive Disorders|